 Step 3.
 Search for a school or internship abroad

 Start your quest at the International Office of your current school.
-It saves a lot of hassle when they already have parterships with foreign schools or foreign placements!
+It saves a lot of hassle when they already have parterships with foreign schools or foreign work placement companies!

 Step 4.
 Recognition of study credits and credentials

 To ensure that the credits you earn here will also be recognized in your home country, you must make proper arrangements with your own school.
 Maybe you need to collect any additional information at our school or the internship company.